nobuaki-mzmt/termite-mate-search-cost/draft/Draft_TiredTermites.md

 the arena, we observed termite movements for 30 minutes within a part of the experimental arena (200 x 100 mm) located at the edge of the circular arena (Fig. S2).
-We did so because most individuals walked along the arena's edge, repeatedly passing across the observational arena (Video S1 and S2).
+We did so because most individuals walked along the arena’s edge, repeatedly passing across the observational arena (Video S1 and S2).
 We counted the number of individuals passing across the observational area with their status (single individuals, heterosexual tandems, same-sex tandems, tandems with \>3 individuals).